RohanDsouza9602/Blockchain-IA/README.md

-# Blockchain-IA
-Event Organization Using Smart Contract
+# Event Organization Using Smart Contract

 This a event organizing project.
 In this project there are two entities first the organizer and the second the attendee.